Gedson Fernandes

-Gedson Carvalho Fernandes (born 9 January 1999) is a Portuguese professional footballer who plays as a midfielder for Turkish Süper Lig club Beşiktaş.
-Born in São Tomé and Príncipe, he represents the Portugal national football team.
+Gedson Carvalho Fernandes (born 9 January 1999) is a professional footballer who plays as a midfielder for Russian Premier League club Spartak Moscow.
+Born in São Tomé and Príncipe, he has represented the Portugal national team.

 Club career

 Benfica

-Born in São Tomé, Fernandes started his career at SC Frielas in Portugal in 2008.
+Born in São Tomé, Fernandes started his youth career at SC Frielas in Portugal in 2008.
 A year later, he joined S.L.
 Benfica's youth system, where he progressed to the club's reserve team in 2017.
 On 11 February that year, he made his professional debut with Benfica B in a LigaPro 4–2 win over Desportivo das Aves.

 Following his promotion to Benfica's first team in the 2018–19 season, Fernandes debuted as a starter in a 1–0 home win over Fenerbahçe in the first leg of the UEFA Champions League third qualifying round on 7 August 2018.
 A week later, in the second leg away, he scored a 26th-minute opener in a 1–1 draw, which qualified Benfica to the competition's play-off round.